kngwyu/singularity-containers/README.md

-# Singularity Containers for (mainly deep RL) research
+# Some random singularity containers definitions
+Here I put some apptainer/singularity container definition files that I'm using or I used before.

-Most of containers are based on [NVIDIA CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) containers.
+CUDA contaienrs are based on [NVIDIA CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) Docker containers.

 ## How to build
 ```bash
 sudo singularity build [your container].sif [your container].def
 ```
-You can also use [apptainer](https://apptainer.org/) instead of singularity.
+You can also use [apptainer](https://apptainer.org/)[^1] instead of singularity.

 ## Current Containers
 - py310-cuda118-jax.def